Satellite-im/Core-PWA/README.md

 ## Running Cypress tests

-To run Cypress tests you need to do yarn dev in order to build out the localhost:3000, that's the one we use as the baseUrl
+To run Cypress tests you need to do yarn dev in order to build out `localhost:3000`, that's the one we use as the baseUrl

-When the localhost:3000 is running you can either use
+When `localhost:3000` is running you can either use

 - `npx cypress open` - this will open the test runner and you can test all the tests in bulk or run a specific test